vcare

 Read More

-OPG, or orthopantomogram, is a panoramic X-ray of the upper and lower jaws, including the teeth, bone structure, and surrounding tissues.
+OPG, or orthopantomogram, is a panoramic X-ray of the upper and lower jaws, teeth, bone structure, wisdom teeth, infections, tumors, and surrounding tissues.
 It provides a comprehensive view of the dental and skeletal structures in a single image, aiding in the diagnosis of dental issues, jaw disorders, and bone abnormalities.
 OPG is commonly used in orthodontics, oral surgery, and general dentistry to plan treatments, assess development, and monitor oral health.
 It offers a broad perspective with relatively low radiation exposure compared to traditional X-rays.

 Read More